TitasDas/TitasDas/README.md

 ### Hi, I'm titash 👋

 - 🔭 I’m currently refining my craft by working on
-  * **Intelligent, adaptive systems** that empower learners to master programming and computer science concepts, paving their way to a rewarding tech career.
+  * **Intelligent, adaptive systems** that empower learners to master programming and computer science concepts
   * Exploring everything in the **generative AI** space with a special focus on open source projects - in particular - [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT), [Open Assistant](https://github.com/LAION-AI/Open-Assistant)

 - 🔭 I have previously worked on